zen-mod/ZEN/docs/development/coding_guidelines.md

 #### 1.1.1 Private Variable Naming

-To make code as readable as possible, try to use self explanatory variable names and avoid using single character variable names.
+To improve the readability of code, try to use self-explanatory variable names and avoid using single-character variable names.

 Example: `_velocity` instead of `_v`